aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 2. Implement the **TODO** items to make the desired logic.
 Hint: look at the [WordCount example](https://hadoop.apache.org/docs/stable/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0).

 3. Run your program on the file `nasa_19950801.tsv` and check the output directory.
 You can run it locally first in IntelliJ to test the logic.
-Once you're satisfied with the result, recompile into a new JAR file, copy it to your CS167 machine, and run as follows on the CS167 machine:
+Once you're satisfied with the result, recompile into a new JAR file, copy it to your CS167 machine, and run as follows on the CS167 machine.
-[TODO]: I got the following error:
-    ```shell
-    2025-01-25 07:54:46,553 INFO mapreduce.Job: Job job_1737791655291_0001 failed with state FAILED due to: Application application_1737791655291_0001 failed 2 times due to AM Container for appattempt_1737791655291_0001_000002 exited with  exitCode: 1
-    Failing this attempt.Diagnostics: [2025-01-25 07:54:45.894]Exception from container-launch.
-    Container id: container_1737791655291_0001_02_000001
-    Exit code: 1
-    ```
-    And I cannot open the web UI of yarn.
-    I check the local log, and the root error is:
-    ```shell
-    Caused by: java.lang.reflect.InaccessibleObjectException: Unable to make protected final java.lang.Class java.lang.ClassLoader.defineClass(java.lang.String,byte[],int,int,java.security.ProtectionDomain) throws java.lang.ClassFormatError accessible: module java.base does not "opens java.lang" to unnamed module @1e14e2e7
-    ```
-    I added the following code to `hadoop-env.sh` and `yarn-env.sh`, and restart HDFS and Yarn resource/node managers:
-    ```
-    export HADOOP_OPTS="$HADOOP_OPTS --add-opens java.base/java.lang=ALL-UNNAMED"
-    ```

     ```bash
     yarn jar [UCRNetID]_lab4-1.0-SNAPSHOT.jar edu.ucr.cs.cs167.[UCRNetID].Aggregation nasa_19950801_[UCRNetID].tsv aggregation_nasa_19950801_output_dir_[UCRNetID] 200
     ```

-    * ***(Q7) How many files are produced in the output directory and how many lines are there in each file?***
+    * ***(Q6) How many files are produced in the output directory and how many lines are there in each file?***
-    * ***(Q8) Explain these numbers based on the number of reducers and number of response codes in the input file.***
+    * ***(Q7) Explain these numbers based on the number of reducers and number of response codes in the input file.***

     * *Note:* The [hash function](https://github.com/apache/hadoop/blob/trunk/hadoop-common-project/hadoop-common/src/main/java/org/apache/hadoop/io/IntWritable.java#L71) of the class `IntWritable` is its integer value.
 The [default hash partitioner](https://github.com/apache/hadoop/blob/trunk/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/main/java/org/apache/hadoop/mapred/lib/HashPartitioner.java#L36) assigns a record to a partition using the function `hashCode mod #reducers`.